thelightdesigner/ScuffedWalls/Functions.md

 - parentTrack: string
 - easing: string

-## Math & Random
+## Math & LineFunctions
 Math expressions are computed inside of { } symbols.
-A random floating point number is yielded from Random(val1,val2).
-A random integer is yielded from RandomInt(val1,val2).
+A random floating point number is yielded from the line function `Random(val1,val2)`.
+A random integer is yielded from the line function `RandomInt(val1,val2)`.

 ```
 0:Wall
   position:[{ 5+6 }, Random(1,5), { 5+6+Random(2,10) }]
   scale:[RandomInt(5,0),RandomInt(5,0),RandomInt(5,0)]
   ```

-## String Functions
-String functions follow the same format that most c/c++/c#/java/js function constructors do.
-They are function calls from within a line.
-Essentially they replace themselves and their constructor with their output in the line.

 ```
 0:Wall